Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 ^^^^^^^^^^^^

 The RED Brick needs to be powered by a 5V supply.
-It can be powered through the Mini USB connector or a
+It can be powered through the Mini-USB connector or a
 :ref:`Step-Down Power Supply <step_down_power_supply>`.
 A single RED Brick needs up to 1.1 Watts, so that a typical 5W (5V/1A) USB power supply will suffice to power it and a Master Brick with a few connected Bricklets.
 If you use a